 Mono symptoms usually go away within 2 to 4 weeks.
 In some teens, though, the tiredness and weakness can last for months.

-There is no vaccine to protect again the Epstein-Barr virus.
+There is no vaccine to protect against the Epstein-Barr virus.
 But you can help protect your kids from mono by making sure that they avoid close contact with anyone who has it.

 Many people who have mono won't have symptoms, but they can still pass it to others.
 So kids should wash their hands well and often, and not share drinks or eating utensils with others, even people who seem healthy.

 In most cases, mono symptoms go away in a matter of weeks with plenty of rest and fluids.
-If they seem to linger, or if you have any other questions, talk with your child's doctor.
+If they seem to linger or get worse, or if you have any other questions, call your doctor.